JdeRobot/DetectionMetrics/docs/_pages/funcionality/converter.md

 ---

 This tool takes a dataset from a specific format and converts it to another format.
-To complete this process, DetectionSuite needs the input dataset format (reader) and its class names and additionally the output dataset wanted.
+To complete this process, DetectionStudio needs the input dataset format (reader) and its class names and additionally the output dataset wanted.
 More options are available, like splitting the new dataset into 2 separated parts (train and test set).

 ### Command line use example